DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/creating-the-perfect-teacher-job-advert.md

 ## What should be included in a teacher job description?

-You may have noticed we haven’t yet mentioned the actual the job description.
-While the information above is essential to get right, it’s the job details section where you need to spend the majority of your time and effort.
+While the information above is essential to get right, it’s the job description section where you need to spend the majority of your time and effort.

 ### Job description length

 Analysis of applications made through Teaching Vacancies suggest that around 300 to 500 words is the optimal amount of text to present to jobseekers.
 Any less and you’re potentially leaving out something important.
 Any more and you’re in danger of providing too much unnecessary information.

 Within this space, the tone should be overwhelmingly positive.
 Readers can form a lot of impressions about a school from the writing style of a job advert.